izzy2lost/UnrealEngineUWP/Engine/Plugins/Tests/CQTest/README.md

 			);
 ```

 # Build

 No special steps are required to build the plugin project, it should build with the rest of the project.

 # Test

 This plugin has a set of tests to validate and document the behavior.
 To run tests in Unreal
 - Launch the editor
 - Find the Tools drop down and select Session Frontend
 - Navigate to the Automation tab
-- By default, the tests should be listed first under " Product.Plugins.CQTest"
+- By default, the tests should be listed first under "Product.Plugins.CQTest"
 - Select the tests you would like to run and press 'Start Tests'

 # Examples

 Tests can be as simple as
 ```cpp
     #include "CQTest.h"